sagniknitr/EDGEMW/roadmap.md

 7. File systems
     1. use MMAP for larger file seeks, writes and reads
     2. support sync and async features when CPU in idling mode
+    3. watching the files with inotify and notifying it to the corresponding registered callbak
+    4. unix domain socket interface support for `LogSrv`

 8. Thread pools
     1. worker threads independent of the evtloop - thread scheduling

 9. Networking
     1. raw socket API - with ether_header, iphdr, udphdr, tcphdr

 ## minor features